anands-code/DataScienceBlog/README.md

 ### Project Motivation

-For this project I was interested in analysing the Airbnb Seattle data for customer booking and pricing, popularity of listings with respect to its facilities.
+Motivated to analysing insights on Airbnb Seattle open data from popular data platform - Kaggle for customer booking, pricing and popularity of listings.
+Further psowith respect to its facilities.
+Eventually the goal is to  to draw conclusions from the data and try to tackle some of the questions/hypothesis.
+Relying on principles of Cross-Industry Standard Process of Data Mining (CRISP-DM), we try to answer the following questions with the help of data analysis:
+1. What are the most common amenities?
+2. What are the prominent features contributing to highly rented properties?
+3. How much price differs with the distance from city center / downtown?

+Business Understanding
+Data Understanding
+Prepare Data
+Data Modeling
+Evaluate the Results

 The project involved below steps:

 * Loading and cleaning a small subset of .csv raw data provided.